sentinel-official/docs/docs/full-node-setup/README.md

 It stores the entire transaction history of the blockchain and validates new transactions based on the consensus rules of the network.
 Full nodes are important for decentralization as they help in distributing the blockchain data across the network, making it more resilient.

-A Sentinel dVPN Full Node can be deployed on various platforms, including:
+A Sentinel P2P Full Node can be deployed on various platforms, including:
 - Dedicated server (as explained in this guide)
 - Your home setup
 - The Akash Network